Removing Reflections from RAW Photos: Reflection synthesis

 \subsection{Geometric reflection synthesis}

-Our second fundamental simulation principle is that we want the mixtures to be geometrically valid.
-Specifically, denoting the synthetic images to be added together as \mb{(t, r)} and our source image pairs as \mb{(i,j) \in \mcD}, we synthesize \mbox{$t = T(i)$} and \mbox{$r = R(j)$} by modeling Fresnel attenuation, perspective projection, double reflection, and defocus.
-We omit from $T$ effects related to global color, dirt, and scratches, since photo editing tools can correct them.
-We also model a physically calibrated amount of defocus blur, and find that most reflections are sharp as also noted in~\cite{lei2021b}.
-See \cref{sec:supp:geometric_sim} for details.
+Our second fundamental simulation principle is that mixtures must be geometrically valid.
+Denoting the images to be summed as $t$ and $r$, and our source image pairs as $(i,j)$, we synthesize \mbox{$t = T(i)$} and \mbox{$r = R(j)$} by modeling spatially varying Fresnel attenuation, perspective, double reflection, and defocus.
+We omit from $T$ the effects of global color, dirt, and scratches; editing tools can correct them.
+We model a physically calibrated amount of defocus blur; most reflections are sharp as also noted in~\cite{lei2021b}.
+See \cref{sec:supp:geometric_sim}.